 A regular payment is an agreement between a customer and a merchant to debit either a bank account or a card at a determined interval agreed by both parties.
 There are two types of regular payments - direct debit and recurring payment.

-A direct debit is an agreement or contract between a customer and a merchant (biller, supplier, service provider) which allows the supplier to debit the customer’s nominated bank account.
+A 'direct debit' is an agreement or contract between a customer and a merchant (biller, supplier, service provider) that allows the merchant to debit the customer’s nominated bank account.

-When, as a customer, you set up a direct debit you are setting up an agreement between yourself and the merchant.
-You give that supplier permission to electronically withdraw a nominated amount from your bank account on a date you request and at regular intervals.
-You will give your bank account details (BSB and account number) to the merchant to allow them to debit your bank account regularly to pay for the services they provide you.
+When you, as a customer, set up a direct debit you are setting up an agreement between yourself and the merchant.
+You give that merchant permission to electronically withdraw a nominated amount from your bank account on a date you request and at regular intervals.
+You will provide your bank account details (BSB and account number) to the merchant to allow them to debit your bank account regularly to pay for the services that they provide you.

 For a transaction or savings account, you will nominate the bank account number you wish to use.
 If that bank account has a debit card attached to it, you may choose to use the debit card number.

 You can ask us to cancel your direct debit request and we will promptly do this.

 You can provide this request by phone, in writing, or by secure email via internet banking.

 Once you have requested us to cancel your direct debit, you may also wish to contact the merchant to advise them that you are seeking to cancel your direct debit.

 Regular payments from cards